Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 Some days ago, I found a curious gadget long forgotten at home.
 It's a keychain, but holds a camera inside!
 There's a microSD card slot and a microphone too.

 Unfortunately, the case was damaged and looks like some electronic components were lost.
-I've not tried to power it on, anyway.
+It doesn't power on, anyway.

 I think it can be an interesting project to try to figure out as much as we can about how this little device works.